Bumblebee-3/Aoi.js-Template-v5-advanced/README.md

-# An Advanced AOI.JS v5 Command Handler
+# An Advanced AOI.JS v5 Command Handler With Dashboard!
 ## DO NOT use the code before reading this FULLY!!

 Recomended host: [replit](https://replit.com).